 2.4.E Alarm Interface

 1. The SMS shall interface with any external alarm system thereby arming or disarming the system by presenting a valid card to an entry/exit door.
 It also shall be possible to associate a keypad with a reader forcing the cardholder to enter a number in the keypad after presenting a card.
-This integration shall only be possible with the use of a multi-site gateway.
+This integration shall only be possible with the use of a Multi-Site Gateway.
 It shall be possible at a minimum to complete the following:

 Set a monitored input as an arming button.